jonfpersson/chip8-emulator/README.md

 Run the emulator executable with the path to a Chip-8 ROM file as the argument:

 ./chip8_emulator path/to/romfile

+To save state, press "j"
+To load state, press "k"

 ## Screenshots
 ![Pong](PONG.png)